bmx-routing/bmx6/README.md

 BMX6-0.1-alpha 16            9           mlc1001.7A7422752001EC4AC4C8 fd66:66:66:0:a2cd:efff:fe10:101 24100101  0:00:40:37 0.1 4
 </pre>

-So apart from version, compatibility number, and code, the status reveals the daemon's [Global ID](wiki#global-id) and [Local ID](wiki#local-id), its primary (self-configured) IPv6 address, the time since when it is running (40 minutes), its current cpu consumption (0.1%) and the total number of 4 learned nodes in the network (including itself).
+So apart from version, compatibility number, and code, the status reveals the daemon's [Global ID](wiki#global-id) and [Local ID](wiki#local-id), its primary (self-configured) IPv6 address, the elapsed time since it was started (40 minutes), its current cpu consumption (0.1%), and the total number of learned nodes in the network (4, including itself).

 These desired types can be combined.
 Also the above given example shows kind of shortcut.
 The long argument would be: